The Spiritual and Creative

 “Although Bruce’s film career has been entwined with the imagery of cinema, his primary focus has always been on narrative storytelling more than the visual.
 In recent years, he has shifted his focus to the image itself and has discovered that photographs, even in abstraction, have wonderful stories to tell.”

 Sleeping With the Enemy (1991, uncredited) IMDb

 My Life (1993) IMDb

 The Last Mimzy (2007) IMDb

 Ghost the Musical (2011) Playbill

-Bruce and his wife, Blanche, split their time between Los Angeles and San Francisco, where he teaches weekly meditation classes.
+Bruce and his wife, Blanche, live in Red Hook, NY, where he teaches weekly meditation classes.
 His meditation talks can be found on YouTube and here on his website.
 Blanche is an artist with a Doctorate in Art Education.
 She taught at Indiana University, Northern Illinois University, California State University at Northridge, and was the Program Evaluator at the J. Paul Getty Institute for the Arts.
 She is also a student and teacher of meditation and an avid horsewoman.
-Their younger son Ari, a pilot, screenwriter and former board member of the WGA, is now in law school.
+Their younger son Ari, a pilot, screenwriter and former board member of the WGA, recently graduated law school.
 Their son Joshua and his wife Evangeline have two children.
 Joshua has worked as an award-winning writer of major video games like Assassin’s Creed 2 and Destiny.
 He is now involved in the development of virtual reality projects and works as an Interactive Narrative Consultant with clients in the U.S. and Europe.
 More information can be found on his website here.